bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 ## About

-`BambuserLiveVideoShoppingPlayer` is a Swift-based SDK for iOS, that aims to simplify adding a Bambuser Live Video Shopping Player to your app.
+`BambuserLiveVideoShoppingPlayer` lets you add a Bambuser Live Video Shopping (LVS) Player to your app.

+The LVS player can be used to watch live and recorded shows, with UI overlays to let you interact with the show.

-The SDK lets you add a player to your app, applying a configuration that controls how it looks and behaves.
-Once the player is loaded, you can listen for events that are emitted by the player.
+The LVS player can be configured to great extent.
+Once a player is loaded, you can listen for events that are emitted by the player and perform player-specific functions.

-The SDK supports iOS 13+ and can be used with `UIKit` and `SwiftUI`.
+`BambuserLiveVideoShoppingPlayer` supports iOS 13+ and can be used with `UIKit` and `SwiftUI`.

 ## Beta Version

-This project is in early stages of development.
-Feel free to experiment with it, but refrain from using it in production for now.
+This project is in an early stage of development.
+Feel free to experiment with it, but refrain from using it in production.

-Although the SDK will follow semver after the first major release, it will have breaking changes between minor versions until then.

-Some current limitations are that it's not currently possible to listen to all available events.

 See the [release notes][ReleaseNotes] for status and progress.